-Topological spaces.
-Functions, mappings, and homeomorphisms.
-Connectivity, compactness.
-Metric spaces.
+Ordinary differential equations with topics including boundary value problems, stability and Laplace transforms, applications in physics and chemistry.
+Oscillation and comparison theorems.
+Not open to students with credit in Mathematics 530.
 541A.
-Numerical Analysis and Computation (3) I Prerequisites: Mathematics 107 and 142 or 152 Iteration methods for solving nonlinear equations.
+Numerical Analysis and Computation (3) I Prerequisites: Mathematics 107 and 253.

+Iteration methods for solving nonlinear equations.
 Curve fitting.
 Interpolation: Lagrange's formula and Newton's formula.
 Numerical methods for integration.
-Runge-Kutta and predictor-corrector methods for solving systems of ordinary differential equations.
+Runge-Kutta and predictorcorrector methods for solving systems of ordinary differential equations.
 541B.
-Numerical Analysis and Computation (3) II Prerequisites: Mathematics 340A or 530, 520A and 541A.
-Numerical linear algebra: direct and iterative methods for solving systems of equations, methods for finding eigenvalues and eigenvectors.
+Numerical Analysis and Computation (3) II Prerequisites: Mathematics 340A or 530, 524 and 541A Numerical linear algebra: direct and iterative methods for solving systems of equations, methods for finding eigenvalues and eigenvectors.
 Optimization.
-Numerical methods for solving partial differential equations.
-561. Applied Graph Theory (3) Prerequisite: Mathematics 520A Undirected and directed graphs, trees, Hamiltonian circuits, classical problems of graph theory including applications to linear systems.
-562. Optimization Theory (3) I Prerequisite: Mathematics 520A Transformation of optimization problems, sequential optimization, Lagrange multipliers, linear programming and duality, calculus of variations, and optimal control theory.
-Sample applications and numerical implementation of the techniques covered.
-596. Advanced Topics in Mathematics (1-4) I, II Prerequisite: Consent of instructor.
+Numerical methods for solv- 561.
+Applied Graph Theory (3) Prerequisite: Mathematics 253.

+Undirected and directed graphs, trees, Hamiltonian circuits, classical problems of graph theory 563.
+Fourier Transforms with Applications (3) Prerequisites: Mathematics 253 and any one of the following: Mathematics 340A or 341A, 520A or 524, 530 or 537, 541A, Engineering 310.
+Continuous and discrete Fourier transforms, sampling, digital filters, fast Fourier transform and 596.
+Advanced Topics in Mathematics (1-4) I, II Prerequisite: Consent of instructor.

-Selected topics in classical and modern mathematics.
+Selected topics in classical and modern mathematical sciences.
 May be repeated with the approval of the instructor.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
-Maximum credit six units.
+Maximum credit six

 COMPUTER SCIENCE

-570. Data Structures (3)

-Prerequisite: Mathematics 108

-Basic concepts of data.
-Linear lists, strings, arrays, and orthogonal lists.
-Representation of trees and graphs.
-Multilinked structures.

-572. Programming Languages (3)
+573. Automata Theory (3) II

-Prerequisite: Mathematics 108.
+Prerequisite: Mathematics 371 or 521A.